 Some Euphorbias that can be rooted from side shoots continue to grow as branches and do not form the typical plant form.
 The Medusoid Euphorbias are in this group, as well as Euphorbia brevitorta, Euphorbia groenewaldii, Euphorbia tortirama, and others.
 For these, the so-called two-step cutting method is required.

 Some Madagascan Euphorbias (Euphorbia francoisii, Euphorbia cylindrifolia, Euphorbia pachypodioides, Euphorbia ankarensis, Euphorbia millotii) have been successfully propagated from leaf cuttings.
-Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool, which are then placed on coarse sand in a tray.
+Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool, placed on coarse sand in a tray.
 The surface of the sand should be covered with water (putting the leaves directly into damp sand also works, although with greater losses).
 Hormone rooting powder and fungicide assist the process.
 Both gentle heat or a cool position with a plastic cover to increase humidity should produce the desired result.
 After 40 days, the plants are sufficiently well developed to be potted.

 - Back to genus Euphorbia